Haley says Russia is 'nervous' and an 'island' after Assad attack

 "Russia is on an island, and they now have to decide whether they're going to stay on an island and lose anyone that's willing to work with them, or whether they're going to come back -- and not lose face -- and actually try and do something constructive," she said.

-Haley reiterated that the administration would not commit to future military action there, but would also did not rule it out.
+Haley reiterated that the administration would not commit to future military action there, but also did not rule it out.

 The former South Carolina governor also weighed in on comments by White House press secretary Sean Spicer, who used Adolf HItler in a criticized analogy to describe the heinousness of Assad's actions.